 All you’ll need to get started are the downloadable PDF guides, character sheets, disguise sheets, and perhaps some honey to snack on.
 There’s plenty of room for hilarious honey hijinks in this game, and it’s perfect for your go-to RPG group or even for kids!

 Honey Heist allows you to name your own price, so be generous!
+Trust us, it’s worth every penny!

 Fiasco is a GM-less game for three to five players that can be completed in a matter of hours.
 You’ll have everything you need to start your game in the box, including the folding game board, rules book, Fiasco Engine deck, three 54-card playset decks, and player reference cards.
 You will need four D6 of two unique colors in addition, though.

-The game relies heavily on storytelling and collaborative role playing, so be sure everyone in your group is comfortable with this (and is hopefully even excited about it).
-Fiasco tends to venture into themes of black comedy and counts on characters having powerful ambitions, stupid disasters, and poor impulse control, so make sure your players are comfortable with Coen brothers-style content before starting.
+The game relies heavily on storytelling and collaborative role-playing, so be sure everyone in your group is comfortable with this (and is hopefully even excited about it).
+Fiasco tends to venture into themes of black comedy and counts on characters having powerful ambitions, stupid disasters, and poor impulse control, so make sure your players are comfortable with Coen-brothers-style content before starting.

 Well, we’ve covered Lovecraftian horrors, cyberpunk criminals, zombies, and bears so far, but there’s one very important creature we have yet to touch on: vampires.
-Luckily, Thousand Year Old Vampire (starts at $15) has a vampire and doesn’t take a thousand years to play.
+Luckily, Thousand Year Old Vampire has a vampire and doesn’t take a thousand years to play.
 The unique game is designed as a solo journaling RPG, but it can also be played with a group of friends.

-Thousand Year Old Vampire comes in the form of a book (and kind of resembles a scrapbook), with room to write down your responses to prompts, though we recommend writing everything down separately, like in Google Docs, if you want the game to remain legible for future playthroughs.
+Thousand Year Old Vampire comes in the form of a book (and kind of resembles a scrapbook), with room to write down your responses to prompts.
+However, we recommend writing everything down separately, like in Google Docs, if you want the game to remain legible for future playthroughs.
 In the game, you’re chronicling the centuries of your vampire character’s life, starting just before they are turned.
 Gameplay is semi-random and prompt-driven, allowing you to create a unique story.
 For each turn, you’ll roll both a D6 and a D10, and subtract one from the other to move forward or backward through the prompts accordingly.

 Every prompt changes your vampire—affecting things like their resources and companions—and has you add a new experience to your character sheet, which can be as lengthy or as short as you want.
 You’ll also link three experiences together to create memories, although your vampire can only remember five memories at a time (though the diary expands this to four more).
 So throughout the game, you’ll constantly have to be choosing which memories to keep and which you’ll need to “forget.”

 Prompts are the heart of the game, and for the most part, they increase the number of characters coming into your story and grant you additional resources and skills.
 Eventually, however, you’ll start to lose some, and when you lose everything, you’re dead.
-By the game’s end, you’re left with a life path spanning centuries that’s filled with the many mortals and immortals you met along the way, and the memories you decided to keep.
+By the game’s end, you’re left with a life path spanning centuries that’s filled with the many mortals and immortals you met along the way and the memories you decided to keep.

 Thousand Year Old Vampire seamlessly blends role-playing with creative writing for a unique RPG experience.
 The game is certainly a balancing act between creation and deletion.
 And while it all comes down to the few memories your vampire retains throughout their life, the game, much like life itself, is really more about the journey than where we end up.